hoppecl/jamlang0001/README.md

             /* lets generate a helpful comment for the return value */;
             /* (Comments can be concatenated with +) */
             let comment = /* the factorial of */ + n?;
-            /* explain the return value with the generated comment, by writing it to the right of the return value */ (fact(n - 1) * n) comment;
+            /* explain the return value with the generated comment */ (fact(n - 1) * n) comment;
          }
     };